 Neda created this relaxing scene... just imagine yourself going for a nice walk underneath tall palm trees, watching the flocks of birds, listening to the lapping water....

 Tom, from Ambocc studios, created this bright city skyline with a cyberpunk vibe and a speedster ripping down the highway, nice view, Tom!!!

 Well we hope that brightened your day as much as it did ours!
 More so, we hope it inspired you to make your own bright and beautiful art.
-Utopia is still free when you use the code brightartdarktimes, but we also invite you to use other kits as well for #BrightArtDarkTimes.
+Utopia is still free until June 25th 2020, when you use the code brightartdarktimes, but we also invite you to use other kits as well for #BrightArtDarkTimes.
 Just follow the guidelines -- if you missed our first blog post about #BrightArtDarkTimes be sure to check it out here, as well as follow the hashtag on social media.
 Be safe, be well, be creative.
 And one more thing, if you're looking for Tips For Staying Creative At Home, we've got that too!